 St. Patrick’s Day Activities for Kids

 Artsy Fartsy Mama offers these FREE Printable St. Patrick’s Day Bingo cards.
 I use her designs for every holiday and party.
 They are always free and they are always so adorable!
-The gold chocolate balls from Oriental Trading were the perfect bling to add for the square markers.
+The gold chocolate balls were the perfect bling to add for the square markers.